 The Lake Alpine area was originally named, in 1855, Silver Valley by the Murphy’s Party as they searched for a route over the Sierras.
 About thirty years before that it is said the area was visited by Jedediah Smith, the famous mountain man.
 And before that, Lake Alpine was a summer home to the Miwok Indians, who were amply supported by hunting, fishing and the gathering of pine nuts.

 Today outdoor lover’s continue to be delighted by crystal clear lakes and steams.
-And in the fall, the reason we come here as we do, the crisp mountain air brings forth resplendent Sierra colors – where deep green pines are offset by fabled golden aspen quaking.
+And in the late summer, the reason we come here as we do, the crisp mountain air brings forth resplendent Sierra colors – where deep green pines are offset by fabled golden aspen quaking – and we begin to feel the ending of summer’s heat.

 As you explore be open to the ample opportunities for viewing nature.
 Take photos and sketch.
 Watch birds, wildlife and trees.
 Watch water, sky and light.
 And at night, looking up, you are drawn in to a heaven filled with constellations and planets.
 Brilliant stars abound, alongside a full moon.